Wednesday, 4 January 2017

 In Women

-• Pain: Pelvic or abdominal pain.
+• Pain: Deep pelvic or lower abdominal pain.

 Other Body Parts

-• Rectum: Anal itching, discharge, or bleeding.
+• Rectum: Anal itching, persistent soreness, bleeding, or pus-like discharge from the rectum.

 ⚠️ INFERTILITY RISK